gabrer/gi-learning/README.md

    ./giLearning ../examples/examples_big.txt ../examples/lstar.txt
 ```

-If you obtain some error from the "configure" command, resolve it installing the necessary libraries or tools.
+If you obtain some error from the "configure" command, you must resolve it installing the necessary libraries or tools.